dimitri-nicolo/calico/master/usage/configuration/prometheus.md

         port: web
         scheme: http
   secrets:
-    - rootca
-    - prometheus
-    - prometheus-key
+    - certs
 ...
 ```

-Now that Prometheus has access to your secrets, it will mount them in
-`/etc/prometheus/secrets/` in the container.
-You need to let the service
+Prometheus will mount your secrets at `/etc/prometheus/secrets/` in the container.
-monitor know where to access your configuration by specifying the files
-from the secrets in the service monitor (`calico-node-monitor` in the example)
+Specify the location of your secrets in the `spec.endpoints.tlsConfig` section of your
-under `spec.endpoints.tlsConfig`.
-Also make sure to change the endpoint
+service monitor (`calico-node-monitor` in the example).
+Also make sure to change the
-scheme to reflect that we are using TLS by using `scheme: https`.
-Make
+endpoint scheme to use TLS by specifying `scheme: https`.
-sure that the `serverName` field is populated with the common name from
-your Calico certificate if `insecureSkipVerify` is set to `false`.
-If you do not want to verify your certificate's common name for any
-traffic, then change `insecureSkipVerify` to `true`.

 ```
 ...